Edwardstown and surrounding areas Groundwater Prohibition Area

 supporting image

-The EPA implemented a comprehensive community engagement plan on 7 August 2017, to engage with residents, landowners and key stakeholders in regards to a proposed groundwater prohibition area in Edwardstown and surrounding areas.
+The EPA implemented a comprehensive community engagement plan from 7 August 2017 to engage with residents, landowners and key stakeholders regarding a proposed groundwater prohibition area in Edwardstown and surrounding areas.

-A range of methods were employed to seek feedback about the proposed groundwater prohibition area from individuals and organisations, including Government agencies, environment and community organisations, industry and the local residents and landowners.
+A range of methods were employed to seek feedback about the proposed groundwater prohibition area from individuals and organisations, including Government agencies, environment and community organisations, industry, and local residents and landowners.

 • Do not use the bore water in this area